daniel-molina/visualequation/README.md

 LaTeX will require a lot of MB, but the quality of the equations is incredible too.

+To see if everything is installed properly you can run:

+$ python2 -m tests.test_dependencies

-To run the program, first generate the LaTeX images used by the program:
+To build the program, first generate the LaTeX symbols used by the program:

 $ ./populate_symbols.py

 It will late a bit.
-After that, if you want simply to run the program you can
+After that, if you want simply to run the program you can do

 $ cd visualequation
 $ ./__main__.py